awirbel/evolve_glacier/README.md

 ## Requirements

 We suggest to use the pre-built singularity container [fenics_v2.simg](https://github.com/awirbel/evolve_glacier/releases) that contains an installation of FEniCS v2016.2 and gmsh (vertex coordinates fixed to three decimals).
+The container is provided in the assets of the first release of the model code.
 Other versions of FEniCS are currently not supported.

 Requirements to run this singularity container: